nomemory/andreinc-site/_posts/2022-05-01-4-integers-are-enough-to-write-a-snake-game.md

 }
 ```

 It's not a beautiful sight, but it looks mesmerizing.
+When I scroll through the code, I get ~~motion~~ bitwise sickness.

 # Final thoughts